Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Introduction

 In this paper, we address mobility management in the DL of a mmWave cell-free massive MIMO network.
 We consider fully digital beamforming based on imperfect CSI obtained from pilot training.\footnote{The analog beamforming in current mmWave systems adds an extra layer of complexity since analog beam sweeping must be done jointly with mobility management.
 However, we presume that digital mmWave transceivers will be the norm at the time when cell-free massive MIMO networks begin to be deployed.} We notice that reliability and handover are particularly important in mmWave networks, where APs have short range.
 Combining mmWave operation with cell-free massive MIMO essentially exploit spatial macro-diversity to reduce the occurrence of blocking events.
+This is fundamentally different from dual/multiple connectivity in 5G that allows connection to multiple APs on different frequencies.
 Aiming at extending traditional soft handover concepts to the more complicated AP-UE association strategies of cell-free networks, we develop distributed algorithms for joint pilot assignment and cluster formation in a dynamic environment considering UE mobility.
 The principal goal is to reduce the necessary number of AP and pilot sequence changes, and to develop distributed algorithms that facilitate massive access to the network in highly loaded scenarios.
 The proposed algorithms provide a systematic procedure for initial access as well as the update of the serving set of APs and assigned pilot sequence to each UE.
 An advantage of our proposed algorithms is that they do not require any kind of centralized control allowing for a fully distributed operation.
-To evaluate the performance of the proposed algorithms, we utilize ray-tracing software from \cite{simic2017demo} for mmWave network operation to obtain a realistic and spatially consistent channel modelling environment.
+To evaluate the performance of the proposed algorithms, we utilize ray-tracing software from \cite{simic2017demo} for mmWave network operation to obtain realistic and spatially consistent channel modeling environment.
 Further, we consider a typical deployment scenario for mmWave where low-power-low-tower (LPLT) APs are deployed along streets to serve mobile UEs.
-The main contributions of the paper can be summarized as follows: \begin{itemize} \item We propose a distributed algorithm for joint pilot assignment and cluster formation that identifies the initial AP cluster and assigned pilot sequence to each UE, where only UEs with disjoint AP clusters are allowed to share the same pilot sequence, to reduce the level of pilot contamination in the network. \item We propose a distributed algorithm for dynamic pilot assignment and cluster update, considering UE mobility, to extend traditional handover concepts to the more complicated AP-UE associations of the cell-free network topology.
-The algorithm is tailored to minimize the number of \textit{Master} AP changes and necessary pilot assignment decisions, and to facilitate massive access to the network. \item We propose a modified pilot assignment strategy that takes into account the load distribution (i.e., used pilot sequences) of the possible serving APs that are in the vicinity of a given UE, showing improved performance, especially in highly loaded scenarios. \item We develop a \textit{Maneuvering Smooth Random Waypoint Mobility} model to evaluate the performance of our proposed algorithms with realistic random UE mobility in a site map including buildings and other obstructions. \end{itemize}
+The main contributions of the paper can be summarized as follows: \begin{itemize} \item We propose a distributed algorithm for joint pilot assignment and cluster formation that identifies the initial AP cluster and pilot assignment, where only UEs with disjoint AP clusters can share the same pilot, to reduce the level of pilot contamination.
+The algorithm is designed based on local decision metrics computed at a given AP or UE, to limit the signalling overhead by utilizing only the local information measured at each of them.